 In accordance with Statements of Financial Accounting Standards ("SFAS") No. 144, Accounting for the Impairment or Disposal of Long-Lived Assets, long-lived assets, including property and equipment, are evaluated for impairment whenever events or circumstances indicate an asset may be impaired.
-There have been no material impairments of property and equipment fiscal 2007, 2006 or 2005.
+There have been no material impairments of property and equipment in fiscal 2008, 2007 or 2006.